jjbailey/sentinal/README.md

 a `pidfile` definition and an optional `SQLite3` database definition.
 The database name can be `:memory:`, or a pathname of a disk file.

-Section names can be up to 11 characters in length (kernel max), and characters must be alphanumeric or underscore (valid SQLite3 table name).
 Section names must be unique in the INI file.
+For valid SQLite table names, start them with a letter and use only alphanumeric or underscore characters.
+For untruncated thread names and split-section output, keep section names to 11 characters or fewer.

 **\[global\]**

-* `pidfile`: sentinal process ID and lock file, for manual logrotate
+* `pidfile`: sentinal process ID and lock file, absolute path, required
-* `database`: name of the SQLite3 database
+* `database`: name of the SQLite3 database, `:memory:` or file path, default `:memory:`

 **\[section\]**

-* `command`: command to run
+* `command`: command to run, absolute path
-* `dirname`: thread and postcmd working directory, file location
+* `dirname`: thread and postcmd working directory, absolute path
 * `dirlimit`: maximum total size of matching files in a directory, SI or non-SI units, 0 = no max (off)
 * `subdirs`: option to search subdirectories for matching files (true)